verifa/ansible-katas/5-use-a-collection/README.md

 ```

-We have imported our previously downloaded collection into the playbook
+We have imported our previously downloaded collection into the playbook with the lines below:

 ```yaml
   collections: